digidem/mapeo-mobile/KNOWN_ISSUES.md

   need to restart the app for them to work again.
 - You cannot press on the photos to see them fill the screen
 - There is no way to delete / remove a photo from an observation
-- Photos taken in landscape appear rotated by 90°

 #### Sync